 Course Load: The usual semester course load for a full-time graduate student is 9 to 12 semester hours.
 The usual semester course load for a student employed full-time is 3 to 6 semester hours.

 A limited number of graduate assistantships are available to select full-time students on a competitive basis.
-Graduate assistantantships are awarded at either a 10 or 20 hour per week service to the College, carry a stipend, and have up to 9 semester hours of tuition paid.
-Assistantship applications are available from the Director of Graduate Programs or at http://www.uah.edu/admissions/graduate/financial-aid/assistantships.
+Graduate assistantships are awarded at either a 10 or 20 hour per week service to the College, carry a stipend, and have up to 9 semester hours of tuition paid.
+Assistantship applications are available here.

 Graduate Teaching Assistantships (GTA) are awarded to a few students who assist with the College’s undergraduate teaching mission as tutors, graders, and coordinators of program activities.
 Graduate Research Assistantships (GRA) are made available through externally funded grants or contracts.
 GRAs do research under the supervision of a faculty member or center director.
 Because GRAs assist with specific research activities, the ability of applicants to assist with these specific activities is considered when awarding assistantships.